 - life tenancy – the right to live in the property

-- life interest – the right to use and benefit from the property as you wish
+- life interest – the right to use and benefit from the property as you wish.

 With both kinds you need to be living there.

-- transfer your granny flat interest to another property, or
+Proving your granny flat interest

 - confirm your right to live in the home for life